 3D Solid Model: A geometric solid model of the cylinder is to be built in inches with the following specifications.
-Diameter = the length of the cylinder each note (C, D, E, F, G, A, B[B7], and C) will have its own cross-sectional location.
+Diameter = 1.25.
+Length = 2.50.
+Spikes are to have a diameter of .10 and protrude above the surface of the cylinder by .10 inches.
+Down the length of the cylinder each note (C, D, E, F, G, A, B[B7], and C) will have its own cross-sectional location.
 As the cylinder rotates, there must be a spike at the right angular location around the cylinder to pluck the correct chime at exactly the right time.
 See the design sketch below to help you further visualize the model.